dmccreary/moving-rainbow/docs/led-noodles/led-noodle-nightlight.md

 ## Project Ideas

-You can cover the LED Noodle with a cutout of a pumpkin for Halloween or make a star or Christmas tree glow at night.
+You can cover the LED Noodle with a cutout of a pumpkin for Halloween or make a star or Christmas tree glow at night, but stay off during the day.

 ## References